CTest is a test automation tool distributed as part of CMake.

 add_testcommand that corresponds to the desired test.
 Click the left-hand gutter icon next to it and select from the list of options:

-When you run a test using gutter icons, CLion creates a temporary CTest Application configuration, which is greyed out in the configurations list.
+When you run a test using gutter icons, CLion creates a temporary CTest Application configuration, which is greyed out in the list of configurations.
 To save it, select it in the dialog and press :

 If you start a debug session for a CTest test, CLion will run the test itself under debug instead of launching the ctest child process.